Fire making: Lighters

 Lighters typically use a percussion-type sparking device to ignite gaseous or liquid fuels such as butane, naphtha, or gasoline.
 These are simple to light, often using a wheel mechanism that when spun with the thumb creates friction on the internal rod of ferrocerium "flint" and throws a shower of white-hot sparks into the gas or wick.
 Alternately, an electric spark ignites the fuel.
 With almost 2 billion lighters sold each year, this is the most popular means to light fires today.

 Compression of air

 A fire piston ignites a combustible substance by rapid compression of air.
-Similar to how a Diesel engine works, rapid compression of air heats the interior to 400–700 °F, well above the tinder's autoignition temperature.
+Similar to how a diesel engine works, rapid compression of air heats the interior to 400 to 700 °C, well above the tinder's autoignition temperature.
 Tinder that holds an ember such as charcloth must be used.
 After compression, the piston is opened quickly and the ember is transferred to a larger pile of tinder.